-18.5 Employees may clear long service leave as it becomes due.
+Employees may clear long service leave as it becomes due.
 However, if the time of taking the leave would seriously inconvenience Delta Electricity, then it must be postponed to a time on which both the employee and Delta Electricity can agree.

-- 18.6 Employees may access Long Service Leave entitlements between 15 and 20 years on a pro rata basis. - 18.7 An employee may take long service leave: - (a) on full pay: - (i) in periods of four weeks or more; or - (ii) with the agreement of Delta Electricity in periods of not less than two weeks; or - (b) on half pay only at a time suitable to Delta Electricity and at its discretion.
+- 18.6 Employees may access Long Service Leave entitlements between 15 and 20 years on a pro rata basis. - 18.7 An employee may take long service leave: - (a) on full pay: - (i) in periods of four weeks or more; or - (ii) such other periods of less than 4 weeks with the agreement of Delta Electricity; or - (b) on half pay only at a time suitable to Delta Electricity and at its discretion.
 If half pay is chosen, then the employee is entitled to a period of absence twice the amount of entitlement. - 18.8 Employees must give Delta Electricity at least one month's notice before the date they intend to take long service leave.